Mark Mills (architect): Career

 Upon graduating from the University of Colorado Mills got a job in Arizona working for the firm of Lescher and Mahoney.
 He maintained his job as a draftsman for Lescher and Mahoney for a short while before being invited to work under Frank Lloyd Wright in 1944.
 Mills left Taliesin West with his peer Paolo Soleri in 1948.
 It was also in 1948 that Nora Wood provided Mills and Soleri with their first commission in Cave Creek, Arizona.
 Their Cave Creek project, also known as the "Dome House", was published in Architectural Forum in 1961 along with R. Buckminster Fuller's and Friedrich Kiesler's works.
 All of which became benchmarks for young designers to break away from corporate modernism.
 Essentially, Mills and Soleri became pioneers of the design/build movement that swept North America throughout the next decade.
 After completing the "Dome House" Mills headed west to San Francisco.

-In San Francisco Mills briefly worked for the firm of Anshen and Allen before moving to Carmel, California, and founding his practice.
+In San Francisco Mills briefly worked for the firm of Anshen and Allen before moving to Carmel-by-the-Sea, California, and founding his practice.
 While at Anshen and Allen, Mills worked on some of Joseph Eichler's early models.
 He proceeded to work out of his home for the next 52 years until his death in 2007.
 During Mills' career he completed more than thirty houses; most of which were not publicized.
 However, Architectural Digest considers Mills as one of the world's top architects; featuring his Farrar, or "Far-A-Way", house in a 2009 issue.

 Mills maintained a successful career on and around the Monterey Peninsula.
 While some of his work has been published in such magazines as House Beautiful and Architectural Digest, Mills didn't attract clients through publicity.
 Instead, his connections with the tight-nit community of interior designers, architects, and the affluent provided him with a steady number of clients.